State aid debate central to aviation's uncertain post-pandemic future | DW | 14.05.2021

 "Injecting taxpayers' money into this very polluting industry with no environmental strings attached makes no sense at all," Greenpeace transport policy adviser Lorelei Limousin told DW.
 "Returning to normal is really not an option."

-She says Greenpeace is not opposed to public support for airlines, but that billions of public money should be directed towards supporting workers and the fight to reduce emissions, rather than simply to put pre-pandemic volumes of planes back in the air.
+She said Greenpeace was not opposed to public support for airlines, but that billions of public money should be directed toward supporting workers and the fight to reduce emissions, rather than simply to put pre-pandemic volumes of planes back in the air.

 Airlines argue that the massive daily cash burn caused by having airplanes on the ground makes such an approach impossible in a pandemic.